-There are a couple fun science concepts going on here if you look closely!
+There are a couple of fun science concepts going on here if you look closely!
 The first thing to point out or ask your kids about is the density of the liquids being used.

 Is water lighter or heavier than oil?
 Make sure it’s noticed that the oil sits on top of the water.
 What happens to the paint?
 Liquid density is fun to explore with kids.

 I am pretty sure everyone observed the chemical reaction that happened when the tablet was dropped into the cup.
 This reaction is what creates the awesome snow storm effect.

 To make the snow effect, the bubbles pick up the white paint and carry it to the surface.
 Once the bubbles reach the surface they pop and the paint/water mixture drops back down!